Mastodon Skip to content

 This guide only includes the bare minimum information to get you started on your coding adventure.
 Check out the module reference for more technical information about modules.

 When being launched, your module receives its configuration as a JSON string as the first argument.
-It can be read from in bash using jq or yq like this:
+It can be read from in bash using jq like this:

 modules/<name-of-your-module>/<name-of-your-module>.sh